 Date: November 26-28, 2021

 Location: RA Centre, Ottawa, ON

-Includes: Lunch on Saturday November 29th for five people, Cash Prizes** (**contingent on full draw)
+Includes: Guaranteed 5 games + Cash Prizes** (**contingent on full draw)

 Event Guide: Will be emailed to all registered teams after Registration deadline.

-- This is a SCENT FREE and NUT Free event, please respect the health considerations of others.
+- Please respect the health considerations of others.

 - Please communicate any dietary restrictions to bonspiel organizers upon registration.

 Questions about the event should be directed to:

 Jennifer Ferris, Manager of Programs and Operations – firstname.lastname@example.org or 289-527-0352